UKCloud/documentation/articles/managed-operations/man-how-notify-maintenance.md

 ---
 title: How to provide notification of maintenance windows for Managed IT Operations
 description: Describes how to provide notification of maintenance windows for Managed IT Operations
-services: managed-services
+services: managed-operations
 author: shighmoor
-reviewer: agull
+reviewer: Steve Dixon
-lastreviewed: 05/02/2021
+lastreviewed: 27/07/2021
 toc_rootlink: Managed IT Operations
 toc_sub1:
 toc_sub2: